Doctorado-UDP/spanish-incivility-extended/README.md

 Perspective API definitions:

 -	**Identity attack.** Negative or hateful comments targeting someone because of their identity.
--	**Insult.**	Insulting, inflammatory, or negative comment towards a person or a group of people.
+-	**Insult.**	Insulting, inflammatory, or negative comments towards a person or a group of people.
 -	**Profanity.** Swear words, curse words, or other obscene or profane language.
 -	**Threat.** Describes an intention to inflict pain, injury, or violence against an individual or group.